rcwelsh/spm12Batch/README.md

 The suite of commands are written in bash, and will work in a MAC OS X (Intel based) and LINUX/UNIX operating environment.

 This system runs on _bare metal_ and not in _docker_.
 This system uses a simplified data organization scheme.
+See the documentation for the scheme.
+It relies on generic names for your folders and files.
+The only thing that is unique is the name of the session (participant) folder.
+This allows the pipeline to interact with SPM in a straight-forward manner.

-To correctly use, you will need to have installed the following software on your system:
+To correctly use, in addtion to [MATLAB](https://www.mathworks.com), you will need to have installed the following software on your system:

 1. [SPM](https://www.fil.ion.ucl.ac.uk/spm/)
 2. [ANTs](http://stnava.github.io/ANTs/)